wyler0/bodymech-client-frotend/README-AI.md

 # TODO:

-- Authentication for mobile (android and ios)
+- Authentication testing
-- - not setup nor tested
-- - Firebase requires app store bundle IDs and such which won't happen until I do ios deployment on device
-- - need to update login/register calls, add certs, update types in api/types/firebase.ts
+  - On both mobile and web, need to confirm if credentials expire the user is logged out and redirected to the login screen automatically.
+  - Security audit

 # Views